 “Do not believe in anything simply because you have heard it.
 Do not believe in anything simply because it is spoken and rumored by many.
 Do not believe in anything simply because it is found written in your religious books.
 Do not believe in anything merely on the authority of your teachers and elders.
 Do not believe in traditions because they have been handed down for many generations.
 But after observation and analysis, when you find that anything agrees with reason and is conducive to the good and benefit of one and all, then accept it and live up to it.” ― Gautama Buddha

-Orientation: Acceptance & Commitment Therapy, Dialectical Behavior Therapy, and other evidence-based cognitive behaviors therapies
+Orientation: Acceptance & Commitment Therapy, Dialectical Behavior Therapy (Aftercare and DBT-informed individual therapy, no DBT group offerings) and other evidence-based cognitive behaviors therapies

 Modalities: Individuals, Group

 LGBTQ affirmative; ethnically-diverse populations